neuromorphic-polito/spikify/README.rst

 Citation
 ============

-If you use this framework in your research, please cite the following preprint article:
+If you use this framework in your research, please cite the following article:

 ::